 The nearest toilets are: Gents on the same floor, behind the Silent Space.
 Ladies up one flight of stairs from the gents.
-Disabled toilets are located on the Basement Floor of the Baker Building, accessible by lift.
-There are other toilets (gents/ladies and disabled) nearby in the James Dyson Building, which can be accessed across from the back entrance to the Silent Space.
+Disabled and All-Gender toilets are located on the First Floor of the Baker Building, accessible by lift.
+There are other toilets (gents/ladies and disabled/all-gender) nearby in the James Dyson Building, which can be accessed across from the back entrance to the Silent Space.
 The James Dyson Building has a lift to all floors.
 The disabled toilets throughout the Department are for use by all genders.

 A portable induction loop device is available to users at the information desk on request.

 If you have any questions about access to and use of the Library facilities, please email us at firstname.lastname@example.org.